 In Procore, a Unit of Measure (UOM) can be created to express these quantities for use with Procore's Financial Management tools: time, amount, length, area, volume or mass.
 For example, hours, each, square foot.

-Value Engineering (VE) refers to a phased set of cost-control procedures that strive to optimize the value of a project by researching, evaluating, developing and presenting lower-cost alternatives (for example, materials, solutions and techniques) without compromising the function, performance, quality or reliability of the finished asset.
+Value Engineering (VE) refers to a phased set of cost-control procedures that strive to optimise the value of a project by researching, evaluating, developing and presenting lower-cost alternatives (for example, materials, solutions and techniques) without compromising the function, performance, quality or reliability of the finished asset.

 Virtual Business Card